 Broker Recommendations and Australian Small-Cap Equity Fund Management

-This study examines whether the abnormal performance of active Australian small‐cap equity fund managers is associated with broker recommendations.
-Our evidence supports the investment value of broker recommendations, showing significant abnormal returns (ARs) both pre‐ and post‐broker recommendations.
-We find that when a factor‐mimicking portfolio based on broker recommendations is added to a Carhart (1997) model, annual alphas are reduced by 48 basis points.
-Using transaction‐level data, buy trades following broker recommendations earn significant cumulative ARs of 1.56 per cent after 60 days.
-Overall, we find that broker recommendations account for an economically significant component of alphas.
+This study examines the extent to which the abnormal performance of active Australian small-cap equity fund managers, previously documented by Chen et al. (2010), is associated with broker recommendations.
+Our empirical evidence supports the investment value of broker recommendations, showing statistically significant cumulative abnormal returns both pre and post broker recommendation dates.
+We find that a factor-mimicking portfolio based on broker recommendations results in a 48 basis point reduction in annual alphas estimated from a Carhart (1997) four-factor model (from 58 to 54 basis points a month).
+Using transaction-level data, buy trades following recommendations earn statistically significant cumulative abnormal returns of 1.56 percent after 60 days.
+Overall, we find evidence suggesting that broker recommendations play an important role in the investment decisions of small-cap fund managers, and these account for an economically significant component of the monthly alphas.

 Suggested Citation: Suggested Citation